Andrew Little (New Zealand politician): Second term and leadership (2014–2017)

 Little appointed long-serving Labour MP Annette King as Labour's 'interim' deputy leader shortly after his election as leader.
 This appointment was made permanent in October 2015 after Jacinda Ardern (who had previously sought to be Robertson's deputy leader) was reportedly offered the role but turned it down.
 Robertson was appointed finance spokesperson and ranked third in the caucus in a bid to unify different groups within the party.
 For much of Little's leadership, key portfolios in the Little shadow Cabinet were held by King (health), Phil Twyford (housing), Chris Hipkins (education), Ardern (justice and children) and Carmel Sepuloni (social development).
 Little reshuffled his shadow cabinet in November 2015 (demoting David Cunliffe), December 2016 (after the retirements of Phil Goff and David Shearer) and March 2017 (in which Ardern was promoted to deputy leader).

 Little was criticised by some for perceived poor performance in television interviews, his low profile and poor name recognition with the general public.
-A Dominion Post assessment said "he has little charisma and a lack of new ideas" and criticised Labour's "bare platform".
+A Dominion Post assessment said "he has little charisma and a lack of new ideas" and criticised Labour's "bare platform."
 He was praised by political commentators early in his leadership for uniting the party caucus and averting the infighting that characterised David Cunliffe's tenure as leader, though at the expense of dropping many of the party's former policy proposals.

-In October 2016 Labour floated the idea of a levy on employers who imported offshore skilled labour rather than upskilled their domestic workers.
-Little responded to criticisms that it amounted to a "tax on immigrants", saying "If we want to make sure we've got the skills for the future ... for those employers who don't take on apprentices, don't invest in training, you can contribute a levy and that'll help to defray the cost of those who are doing the training".
+In October 2016 Labour floated the idea of a levy on employers who imported offshore skilled labour rather than upskilling their domestic workers.
+Little responded to criticisms that it amounted to a "tax on immigrants", saying "If we want to make sure we've got the skills for the future ... for those employers who don't take on apprentices, don't invest in training, you can contribute a levy and that'll help to defray the cost of those who are doing the training."
 Little also criticised the number of travel visas granted to semi-skilled workers, citing statistics.
-Kirk Hope, Chief executive of Business New Zealand, criticised the proposal policy and warned that it would affect smaller businesses who are unable to recruit enough local workers.
+Kirk Hope, chief executive of Business New Zealand, criticised the proposal policy and warned that it would affect smaller businesses who are unable to recruit enough local workers.